simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 ## The Angular Change Detection Cheat Sheet explained

 Even though the Angular Change Detection Cheat Sheet should be self-explanatory.
 We love to give some information about it anyway.
+Also take a look at the [Angular performant drag-and-drop with RxJS](https://blog.simplified.courses/angular-performant-drag-and-drop-with-rxjs/) article.
+We can apply the cheat sheet there and see if we grasp it.
 This article contains some screenshots about the cheat sheet, but if you want to have the original version you can get it here.

 <a style="color: #ffffff;border-color: #00cccc;border-radius: 50px;background-color: #00cccc;font-size: 90%;font-weight: 700;